 Abnormal results suggest that you have an infection of the bone marrow.
 The infection may be from bacteria, viruses, or fungi.

-Fluid (aspirate) or a piece of tissue (biopsy specimen) from the bone marrow may be sent to the laboratory for many different types of tests.
-These tests study how immature blood cells look, and how they are developing.
+Fluid (aspirate) or a piece of tissue (biopsy specimen) from the bone marrow may be sent to the lab for many other kinds of tests.
+These tests can help gather information on immature blood cells such as:

 Culture - bone marrow

-Castro-Malaspina H, O'Reilly R. Aplastic anemia and related disorders.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier;2007:chap 171.
+Bagby G. Aplastic anemia and related bone marrow failure states.
+In: Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
+24th ed.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 168.